 I’ve Paid For My Item.
 Why Haven’t I Heard From You?

 We’re probably asleep.
 Based in the UK, our support team’s online from 10:00 – 17:00 GMT, Mon – Fri, (excluding public holidays).
 If you make payment while we’re offline, we’ll get back to you as soon as we can.
-We aim to process auctions 1-2 working days after payment is received.
+We aim to process auctions 1-2 working days after payment is received, (during public holidays there will be a slight delay).
 If payment was made using an email address different from that used to register with Luxury Travel Diary, it might take a little longer for us to be in contact regarding fulfilment.
 If you have any concerns at all get in touch via the website.

 Why Don’t Your Currency Conversions Match The Current Exchange Rate?